khulnasoft/devkit/README.md

 ### Exploring Dockerfiles

-Frontends are components that run inside BuildKit and convert any build definition to LLB.
+Frontends are components that run inside DevKit and convert any build definition to LLB.
 There is a special frontend called gateway (`gateway.v0`) that allows using any image as a frontend.

-During development, Dockerfile frontend (`dockerfile.v0`) is also part of the BuildKit repo.
+During development, Dockerfile frontend (`dockerfile.v0`) is also part of the DevKit repo.
 In the future, this will be moved out, and Dockerfiles can be built using an external image.

 #### Building a Dockerfile with `buildctl`